-- 1. We are now ready to begin defining the treatment beams - 2.
-Click to expand the Beams block (see Creating a New Beam for detailed explanation) - 1.
+We are now ready to begin defining the treatment beams

+- 1. Click to expand the Beams block (see Creating a New Beam for detailed explanation) - 1.
 Before defining individual beams, we will first set some shared beam properties - 2.
-Set the Treatment Room by choosing "Gantry 2" from the dropdown
+Set the Treatment Room by clicking on treatment room (this will bring up a drop down menu where the appropriate treatment room can be selected)

-- 3. Click OK

-- 4. Expand the Spot Placement sub-block and set the following values (note these are the plan level spot placement parameters, so it will apply to all our beams, unless we specifically override the values within an individual beam)
+- 3. Click the OK button - 2.
+Click on the Spot Placement sub-block to set the following values (note these are the plan level spot placement parameters, so it will apply to all our beams, unless we specifically override the values within an individual beam)

 - 1. Lateral margin- 15 mm

 - 2. Distal margin- 10 mm

 - 3. Spot spacing- 1 sigma

 - 4. Layer spacing- 0.8 Distal W80

-- 5. Click OK - 6.
-Now we are ready to make our beams
+- 5. Click the OK button

+- 3. Now we are ready to make our beams

-7. Start by clicking Create New Beam
+- 1. Start by clicking Create New PBS Beam

-1. Enter the following for each beam
+- 1. Enter the following for each beam

-1. General
+- 1. General

-Select the PTV as the Geometric Target and if desired, enter a description for the beam, for other selections leave the defaults (see Structure Geometry)
+- Select the PTV as the Geometric Target and if desired, enter a description for the beam, for other selections leave the defaults (see Structure Geometry)

-2. Approach

-- 1. At this point the user will specify the geometry of the beam by setting the isocenter as well as the gantry and couch angles - Two beams at gantry angles of 90 and 270, respectively, will be used here, which is typical (+/- 5 degrees) for standard prostate plans such as this example - 3.
-Couch angle of 0 is used here for each beam - You may use the sliders, the +/- buttons, or simply type in the values to adjust these angles
+- 2. Approach - 1.
+At this point the user will specify the geometry of the beam by setting the isocenter as well as the gantry and couch angles - Two beams at gantry angles of 90 and 270, respectively, will be used here, which is typical (+/- 5 degrees) for standard prostate plans such as this example

+- 3. Couch angle of 0 is used here for each beam - 1.
+You may use the sliders, the +/- buttons, or simply type in the values to adjust these angles